Rockhopper-Technologies/enlighten/doc/index.rst

 Overview
 ========

-Enlighten Progress Bar is a console progress bar module for Python.
-(Yes, another one.)
+Enlighten Progress Bar is a console progress bar library for Python.

-The main advantage of Enlighten is it allows writing to stdout and stderr without any redirection.
+The main advantage of Enlighten is it allows writing to stdout and stderr without any redirection or additional code.
+Just print or log as you normally would.

+Enlighten also includes experimental support for Jupyter Notebooks.

 .. image:: _static/demo.gif
   :target: examples.html